 As part of our daily practice we observe and assess children's development and learning to inform our future plans.
-We record our observations in a variety of ways.
 Everyone is encouraged to contribute and discussions take place.
-Significant observations of children's achievements are collated in their own personal learning journey, and these are shared with parents.
 In the Autumn and Spring terms, parents are invited to attend a parent/teacher consultation.